grafana/agent/docs/configuration-reference.md

   # collect and send metrics about itself.
   [enabled: <boolean> | default = false]

+  # Automatically collect metrics from this integration.
+If disabled,
+  # the agent integration will be run but not scraped and thus not
+  # remote_written.
+Metrics for the integration will be exposed at
+  # /integrations/agent/metrics and can be scraped by an external process.
+  [scrape_integration: <boolean> | default = <integrations_config.scrape_integrations>]

   # How often should the metrics be collected?
 Defaults to
   # prometheus.global.scrape_interval.
   [scrape_interval: <duration> | default = <global_config.scrape_interval>]